 In the wild, the lotus roots live underwater and are the root system of the beautiful pink lotus flowers and their pods.
 Its texture is crisp like an apple but tough to eat in big chunks raw because of the density of silky webbed hair roots within the actual root.
 It actually doesn’t have a very strong flavour, just a hint of sweetness.
 Its most common use in Asian cuisines are in Asian broth soups or stir fries, but being the adventurous and curious person I am, I decided to deep fry these pretty little things.

-They are absolutely fascinating to look at, don’t you think?
+These lotus root chips are absolutely fascinating to look at, don’t you think?
 Something different than the average potato chip! 🙂

 Lotus roots are not common in your local grocery store and you will most likely have to go to an asian supermarket to find it.

 When you are buying it, make sure to pick the ones that are very firm (like a potato) and light pinky beige in colour.
 Try to stay away from the black, brown very blemished soft ones.

 Storage : Keep these little guys dry, else they will rot easily.

 I personally enjoy the natural flavours of this, so I only use salt on it, and to be honest they are tasty unsalted too.
 You can add in spices such as cumin or five spice to give it a bit of oomph as well.

 Flavour Profile : Mildly sweet when raw, taste like a potato chip when deep fried.

 CHIPPY CHIP CHIP!

 To prepare the root, chop both ends off first.
 I highly suggest a mandolin or a really sharp knife when you are slicing them into thin slices and be very careful since they are tough to cut thinly.
 I cut mine to 1/8 inch (3mm) thick.
 I highly suggest that you don’t cut them too thin because it will be difficult to crisp them up without burning them (Yep!
 I tried!
 My thought process was, the thinner the crispier right?
 Nope!)